The new agreement is in effect as of January 27, 2026, and covers the period of October 1st, 2024, to September 30, 2028.

 - Feb.
 6, 2026 - Additional details added for Professional Fees Reimbursement.

-We know you have questions!
+While most changes were effective January 27, 2026, we know you still have questions!
 Here are some answers to frequently asked questions (FAQs) on the agreement:

 Retroactive Pay for Former Employees